 Currently, there is a Discipline of Education for Citizenship which, not being imposed as a compulsory subject, gives schools the possibility to decide on its offer as an autonomous subject, in the 1st, 2nd and 3rd cycles of basic education.
 In this way, education for citizenship can be developed according to the specific needs and problems of the educational community, in articulation and in response to the objectives defined in each educational project of school grouping or non-grouped school.
-The topics covered in this course are: education for human rights; environmental education/sustainable development; road education; financial education; consumer education; entrepreneurship education; education for gender equality; intercultural education; European dimension of education; education for health and sexuality.
+The topics covered in this course are: education for human rights; environmental education/sustainable development; road education; financial education; consumer education; entrepreneurship education; education for gender equality; intercultural education; development education; defence and security education/peace education; volunteering; media education; European dimension of education; education for health and sexuality.
 In addition to the work done in this discipline, there are also numerous programs for the prevention and promotion of socio-emotional skills available that can be implemented in schools or groups of schools.